simnomceu/enhanced_premake/README.md

 ## Using EnhancedPremake
 ### Including EnhancedPremake to your solution
 There is two ways to include it to your solution: the basic one and the embedded one.
-For the embedded including, a documentation from premake is available [HERE](https://github.com/premake/premake-core/wiki/Embedding-Modules).
+For the embedded including, a documentation from Premake5 is available [HERE](https://github.com/premake/premake-core/wiki/Embedding-Modules).
-For a more classic including, you can just put the EnhancedProject in a folder close to the premake5 binary.
-For example, for windows it could look like:
+For a more classic including, you can just put the EnhancedPremake module in a folder, close to the Premake5 binary.
+For example, for Windows it could look like:
 ```
 build\
 	|- modules\